 Manatee Sighting on the River

 A lone manatee emerged in the river ahead.
 Though my son and I had seen manatees before, it was a novelty for the others in our group, and this sea cow was gigantic.
-She floated between our kayaks, heading upriver, slow, steady, unafraid, and well-travelled.
+She floated between our kayaks, heading upriver, slow, steady, unafraid, and well-traveled.
 A manatee sighting on the river is a rare treat, as the Silver River is located so far inland they have to come through the lock at Rodman Dam and travel the Ocklawaha River to reach the Silver River.
 That’s a lot of work for a manatee!

 Our manatee sighting topped off a perfect day of kayaking through natural Florida.
 We turned to paddle up the canal to Ray Wayside Park, leaving the Silver River in our wake.
 The sounds of cars crossing the bridge over the Ocklawaha River grew louder.
 I wondered how many of them realized the jungle was only a short paddle away.